asam-ev/OpenMATERIAL/README.md

 ASAM OpenMATERIAL 3D is an open-source standard that welcomes contributions from everyone.

 ## Published version
 The standard is still under development.
 The published HTML reflects the status of the main branch.
-It can be found here: [ASAM OpenMATERIAL](https://asam-ev.github.io/OpenMATERIAL-3D/asamopenmaterial/latest/specification/index.html).
+It can be found [here](https://asam-ev.github.io/OpenMATERIAL-3D/asamopenmaterial/latest/specification/index.html).

 ## Contribute
 If you want to contribute in this project, please read the [Contribution guidelines](https://github.com/asam-ev/.github/blob/main/profile/CONTRIBUTING.md).